 Dr. Denker joined AT&T Bell Laboratories and worked there for many years, serving in roles including Distinguished Member of Technical Staff, Department Head, and Division Manager.
-His research interests include computer security, internet telephony, and “neural networks” – combining ideas from biology, physics, computer science, and statistics in order to devise new types of information processing systems.
+His research interests include computer security, election security, internet telephony, and “neural networks” – combining ideas from biology, physics, computer science, and statistics in order to devise new types of information processing systems.
 He has also invented novel low-energy “adiabatic” computing systems.

 In 1986-87 he was Visiting Professor at the Institute for Theoretical Physics (University of California, Santa Barbara).
 He has served on the organizing committee of several major scientific conferences.

 He holds numerous patents and has written over 50 research papers and one book chapter, and edited the book Neural Networks for Computing.
 He has lectured widely.

 He is well known as a prankster and prototypical mad scientist.
 Some of his exploits were featured in the films “Real Genius” and “The Age Seeking for Genius”, as well as in publications such as “Time” and “IEEE Spectrum”.